 The Chair soundtrack features music by Elvis Costello, The Smiths and Vampire Weekend.
-This info article contains spoilers for Netflix’s 2021 series.
+This info article contains spoilers and song details for Amanda Peet and Annie Julia Wyman’s Netflix series.
 Check out more Vague Visages music guides in the Soundtracks of Television section.

 The Chair Soundtrack: Every Song in Episode 1 “Brilliant Mistake”

-- “Gloria in D Major, RV 589” by Antonio Vivaldi (0:00): The Chair season 1 begins with a Pembroke University montage sequence.
+- “Gloria in D Major, RV 589” by Antonio Vivaldi (0:00): Season 1 begins with a Pembroke University montage sequence.
 Ji-Yoon anxiously sits in her car and surveys the scene.
-The orchestral piece underscores the grandiosity of the moment for Oh’s protagonist, as she’s the first female chair of the English department.
+The Chair soundtrack song underscores the grandiosity of the moment for Oh’s protagonist, as she’s the first female chair of the English department.

 - “Uncontrollable Urge” by Devo (0:10): Bill runs down a sidewalk.
 He then steals a moped and crashes violently into a bush.
 The song complements the character’s need to act upon urges, which creates significant problems for him throughout the series.